anthonyescobar/language-logic-exploration/documents/SDF.md

 ## 4.2 Project Resources

 ### 4.2.1 Hardware Resources
+No extra hardware besides my computer is required to utilize this application.

 ### 4.2.2 Software Resources
+1. Python 3.5+
+2. Natural Language Toolkit (NLTK)
+3. Numpy
+4. git
+5. Atom

 ## 4.3 Project Organization
+This project employes 3 major components
+1. **Sentence parsing and organization with NLTK:** Using NLTK to seperate and tag words in the given string.
+Then categorize the words into prepositional statements by looking for conditional indications.
+2. **Conversion to sybolic logic:** fFrom the modified output from NLTK, symbolize the prepositional statemts and use their location within the conditional indicators to figure out what side of the clause it is on.
+Create symbolic statement from this linked list of prepositional statements.
+3. **Output to a web user interface:** Create a simple web interface that an inexperienced user can use.
+May include error messages and hints for application use.

 ## 4.4 Project Schedule
+This section provides schedule information for the the *Language Logic Exploration* project.
+TODO
 ### 4.4.1 PERT / GANTT Chart
+TODO
 ### 4.4.2 Task / Resource Table
+TODO

 # 5.0 Requirements Document
 (Wk 5/13)